Pesticide Use Regulations and Restrictions in Washington State

 Restricted Use Pesticides (RUP): Require certified applicator purchase and use.
 RUPs are designated because of acute toxicity (EPA Toxicity Category I or II), potential for groundwater contamination, or documented harm to non-target species.
 Examples include certain organophosphate insecticides, some fumigants (including methyl bromide under regulated circumstances), and specific systemic herbicides.
 A list of currently designated RUPs is maintained by the EPA (EPA Restricted Use Products Report).

-Exempt Pesticides: Certain minimum-risk pesticides listed under FIFRA Section 25(b) and 40 CFR Part 152.25 are exempt from EPA registration.
+Exempt Pesticides: Certain minimum-risk pesticides verified under FIFRA Section 25(b) and 40 CFR Part 152.25 are exempt from EPA registration.
 Washington recognizes this exemption but the WSDA retains authority to regulate their sale and use under state law if public health warrants.

 Special Local Needs (SLN) Registrations: Under FIFRA Section 24(c), states may register pesticides for uses not covered by federal registration.
 Washington has issued SLN registrations for specific crop-pest combinations unique to the state's agriculture.
 SLN registrations carry use restrictions that may be more stringent than the federal label.